Saturday, January 12, 2008

 The next day, drain the brined daikon into a colander and rinse.
 With your hands, squeeze out excess moisture.

-For the non-spicy version, add about 1 cup of white vinegar and 1 or 2 tblsp of sugar, depending on how sweet you want the pickles to be.
-Mix with the daikon thoroughly and pack into the jar.
-Then fill the jar with water.
-Screw the lid on tightly and in about a week, it'll turn to pickles.
+For the non-spicy version, add the brined and drained daikon into a jar.
+In a small pan, boil about 1/2 cup water, 1/2 cup of white vinegar, and 1 or 2 tblsp of sugar, depending on how sweet you want the pickles to be.
+When the mixture boils, pour into the jar and screw the lid on tightly and in about a week, it'll turn to pickles.

 Ggakdugi kimchee (Korean Pickled Daikon Radish) 2